scssyworks/rollup-boilerplate/README.md

 # Publishing library

-You can publish your code as per latest ``npm`` <a href="https://docs.npmjs.com/cli/publish">guidelines</a> for publishing libraries.
+You can publish your code as per latest ``npm`` <a href="https://docs.npmjs.com/cli/publish">guidelines</a>.

 # Contribution

 Rollup boilerplate does not have any major releases yet.
 We need your contribution to make it better.
-Please email at <a href="mailto:contactsachinsingh@gmail.com">contactsachinsingh@gmail.com</a> if you want to become a contributor.
+Please contact me if you wish to become a contributor.